A VU Online Master of Nursing student sits at a desk with her laptop.

 For non-academic enquiries, you’ll have access to a Success Advisor by phone and email from Monday to Friday.
 The fourth layer of support is an entire network that includes IT, library, language, literacy and numeracy support, as well as counselling services.

-Professor Chris Walsh, the Dean & Chief Academic Officer of VU Online, has worked hard to make online learning accessible for people with heavy work and life commitments.
+Professor Chris Walsh, the Dean and Chief Academic Officer of VU Online, has worked hard to make online learning accessible for people with heavy work and life commitments.

 “One of the things I really love about online learning is that there are no exams and there are no textbooks.
 Instead, there are immersive activities, rigorous discussions and debates and access to a wide variety of different kinds of educational resources,” says Walsh.